Huray-hub/eclass-utils/assignments/README.md

 - **Plain text**: The output will be printed in csv format instead of a table.
 (default = false)

-- **Manual add assignments**: Some 'rebel' professors put the assignments on other sections/platforms or nowhere at all.
-(TODO)
-(default = empty)
+- **Manual add assignments**: Some professors put the assignments on other sections/platforms or nowhere at all.
+(TODO) (default = empty)

 ## Installation Options